Amanss21229/Studyweb2/API_DOCUMENTATION.md

   "message": "API key created successfully.
 Save this key securely - it will not be shown again."
 }
 ```

+**Important:** The `key` field contains the plaintext API key.
+This is the ONLY time you'll see it.
+Store it securely.

 ### List API Keys